Kidoz-SDK/KIDOZ_Air_SDK_Example/README.md

 Copy `KidozSdkAir.ane` file from SampleApplication to YOUR project.

 1. Right click on the project and select `Properties`.
-2. In opened widnow Select Flex Build Path and then click Native Extensions. ( Figure 1).
+2. In opened widnow Select `Flex Build Path` and then click `Native Extensions`. ( Figure 1).
-3. Click (Add ANE) and select `KidozSdkAir.ane`  .
+3. Click (Add ANE) and select `KidozSdkAir.ane` file .
-4. Select Flex Build Packaging and then click Native Extensions and check the empty box of recently added ANE. ( Figure 2).
+4. Select `Flex Build Packaging` and then click `Native Extensions` and check the empty box of recently added ANE. ( Figure 2).